raspberrypilearning/hardware-guide/quickstart.md

 ## SD Cards

 The latest version of Raspbian (the default operating system recommended for the Raspberry Pi) requires an 8GB (or larger) micro-SD Card.
 Not all SD cards are made equal, and some have higher failure rates than others.
-You can always buy are official SD cards, if you are unsure, from here and here.
+You can always buy our official SD cards, if you are unsure, from [here](http://uk.rs-online.com/web/p/secure-digital-cards/9176317/) and [here](https://cpc.farnell.com/sandisk/sdsdqu-008g-bmut/microsd-card-8gb-class-10-noobs/dp/SC13797?COM=main-search%20CMPNULL).
+Any 8GB SD card will work however, although you will need to follow the [software setup guide](https://www.raspberrypi.org/learning/help-software-guide) to learn how to load an operating system onto the card.

 ![noobs-card](images/noobs-card.png)